-I just got back to civilization after a hot bus ride through the Atlas mountain range.
-As the bus winded up the narrow roads along the mountain side, I caught myself thinking of the scene in Babel where the woman got shot through the window.
+It felt good to be back in civilization after a hot bus ride through the Atlas mountain range.
+As the bus winded up the narrow roads along the mountain side, I caught myself thinking of that scene in the movie Babel where the woman got shot through the window.
 She was a tourist passing through these areas by bus and the scene was shot in this area of Morocco.

 Suddenly a young woman on the seat behind me collapsed onto the floor and was unconscious for five minutes before we managed to bring her back to life.
 Since I was one of very few foreigners on the bus there were some barriers with language and culture, but the whole bus got engaged and helped out.